sidrai97/Employee-Record-Keeping/README.md

 This is a Console Java Application

-Stores Employee recors using file
+It stores Employee records in file